Sandhya80/Custom-Flashcards/README.md

 ## Accessibility and SEO

-Flashcard Quizzes is built with accessibility and SEO best practices in mind:
+Custom Flashcards is built with accessibility and SEO best practices in mind:

 - **Semantic HTML:**
   Proper use of HTML5 semantic elements (`<header>`, `<nav>`, `<main>`, `<footer>`, etc.) to structure the content meaningfully.